12 Year Old Rules - Brought to you by TRIA

 XII.
 GAME LENGTH

 A. 12 year olds Completed games re FINAL after 6 innings.
-Extra innings will be allowed based on weather conditions and sunlight.
+There is a 2 hour 15 minute time limit on fields without lights.

 B. Ties will stand after curfew or darkness.
 Do not risk injury due to darkness.
 To insure the playing of the full six innings, hustle between half innings and retrieve all foul balls in a timely manner.